Badgerati/Picassio/README.md

 ============
 Picassio only depends on a few applications, and when required will automatically install them for you:

-* Chocolatey, git, svn, Vagrant, node.js, npm
+* Chocolatey, git, svn, Vagrant, node.js, npm, cake

 The above will only be installed when Picassio needs to use them.
 For example, using a software type colour to install node.js will automatically install Chocolatey as well, or cloning a Git branch will auto-install Git if needed.